kyma-project/kyma/docs/serverless/08-07-sync-function-with-gitops.md

   ![Add a new SSH key](./assets/add-ssh-key.png)

-## Create resources

-You will now create a sample Function and modify it by adding a trigger to it.

 ### Create a Function

 Now that Flux is authenticated to pull changes from your Git repository, you can start creating CRs from your local workspace files.
+You will create a sample inline Function and modify it by adding a trigger to it.

 1. Back in the terminal, clone this GitHub repository to your current workspace location: